cyberbotics/webots-doc/guide/citing-webots.md

 ## Citing Webots

-If you write a scientific paper or describe your project involving Webots on a web page, we will greatly appreciate if you can add a reference to Webots.
-For example by explicitly mentioning Cyberbotics' web site or by referencing a journal paper that describes Webots.
+If you write a scientific paper or describe your project involving Webots on a web page, we would greatly appreciate it if you could add a reference to Webots.
+For example by explicitly mentioning Cyberbotics' website or by referencing a journal paper that describes Webots.
 To make this simpler, we provide here some citation examples, including BibTex entries that you can use in your own documents.

-### Citing Cyberbotics' web site
+### Citing Cyberbotics' website

 *This project uses [Webots](http://www.cyberbotics.com), a commercial mobile robot simulation software developed by Cyberbotics Ltd.*